felixpatzelt/statistics-for-everyone/README.md

 ### Editing the slide theme

-If you are editing the theme for the first time, you need to run
+- If you are editing the theme for the first time, you need to run

     `make build-reveal`

     You may need to install [node.js](https://nodejs.org/en/) first.

+- Edit `reveal.js/css/theme/source/statistics-for-everyone-slides.scss`
-Now you can edit `reveal.js/css/theme/source/statistics-for-everyone-slides.scss` and run
+    and run

         `make theme`

     to compile the stylesheets and copy them to the `slides` directory.